Skip to content

 Reasons You Should Incorporate Your Business in the UK

 Incorporating your small business is important from an asset protection perspective, often referred to as limited liability.
 When you register your business with Companies House, your business becomes a limited company.
-Accordingly, you create a separate legal identity for it.
-In simplistic terms, you and your business are treated as legally separate entities.
-It follows that your personal assets are protected against potential liabilities that can occur with your company.
+You also create a separate legal identity for it.
+In simple terms, you and your business are treated as legally separate entities.
+This means incorporation protects your personal assets from business liabilities that can occur with your company.

-Having separate legal personalities means that your business, rather than you, is treated as the entity that enters into contracts with third parties, like:
+Having separate legal personalities means that your business enters into contracts, not you personally, with third parties, like:

 • consumers;